-Sunday Movies- My Neighbour Totoro
+My Neighbour Totoro - a Therapeutic Masterpiece

 But wait, there was another Ghibli film released in 1988?
 On the same day as Totoro?

 Both are worthy of mention and recognition as we focus on Miyazaki and Ghibli.
 But in all honesty, any offering from this legendary studio is worthy of praise, and your attention.

 The story shows us two young sisters, Satsuki and Mei, who have moved to a new home with their father, while their mother is ill in hospital.
 A simple but effective tale.

-The playful songs and cute characters, along with the energetic and wonderous young girls plays perfectly to fans of this type of content and those of the same age as Satsuki and Mei.
+The playful songs and cute characters, along with the energetic and wonderous young characters is perfect for fans of this type of content, especially those of the same ages as Satsuki and Mei.

 The more the film progresses, the more it blossoms as its music, visuals, and characters present the story's deeper meanings and nuances.